arsduo/elm-dom-drag-drop/README.md

 ```

-All this data gets wrapped up into an opaque object you can store in your model.
-You learn about
+All the data gets wrapped up into an opaque object you can store in your model.
+You can query
-the current state using various [helper method](https://github.com/arsduo/elm-ui-drag-drop/blob/master/src/Dom/DragDrop.elm):
+its current state using various [helper method](https://github.com/arsduo/elm-ui-drag-drop/blob/master/src/Dom/DragDrop.elm):

 ```elm
 model =